kubernetes-sigs/kind/site/content/docs/user/resources.md

 The authors have given the following talks relating to kind:

+### A Kind Workflow for Contributing to Kubernetes - Benjamin Elder & Duffie Cooley & James Munnelly & Patrick Lang

+At KubeCon US 2019 we provided a hands on tutorial [for contributing and testing your Kubernetes code with KIND][kind-workflow-for-contributing-to-kubernetes].

+{{< youtube id="BPVO2mcfjJk" class="video-wrapper" >}}

+### Deep Dive: KIND - Benjamin Elder & Antonio Ojea

+At KubeCon US 2019 we spoke about [kind internals and the challenges ahead on the road to 1.0][kind-deep-dive].

+{{< youtube id="tT-GiZAr6eQ" class="video-wrapper" >}}

 ### Testing your K8s apps with KIND - Benjamin Elder & James Munnelly

 At KubeCon EU 2019 we spoke about [kind and testing your Kubernetes Applications][testing-k8s-apps-with-kind].